Dermot Desmond holds the Datalex cards as airlines fight for survival

 But the longer Datalex’s shares remain suspended, the more difficult things are for the company.

-It had been hoped that the new management team – led by chief executive Sean Corkery and chief financial officer Niall O’Sullivan – would have been able to publish a set of audited accounts for 2019 before now and pave the way for trading to resume and enable to company to necessary capital raise to underpin the business.
+It had been hoped that the new management team – led by chief executive Sean Corkery and chief financial officer Niall O’Sullivan – would have been able to publish a set of audited accounts for 2019 before now and pave the way for trading to resume and enable the company to raise the necessary capital to underpin the business.

 However, Covid-19 has thrown everything up in the air and Datalex said last week that it was availing of leeway being given by market authorities in these challenging times to delay publication of the figures to as late as the end of June.
 Deloitte was hired in January as the company’s new auditor.